Sheri Soltes’ Legislative Experience Goes Back Decades

-Sheri Soltes, Democratic candidate in the Texas House of Representatives District 47 race, is no stranger to the State Legislature.
-In a recent Texas Tribune article, Elaina Fowler stated "... no other candidate can claim that they know what goes on day to day in the Legislature."
-The fact is Ms. Soltes has been working with lawmakers at the Texas State Capitol since 1995.
+Sheri Soltes, Democratic candidate for Travis County Commissioner in Precinct 3, is no stranger to the State Legislature.
+Ms. Soltes has been working with lawmakers at the Texas State Capitol since 1995.
 With 23 years of public policy experience, Sheri has worked with seasoned policy makers like the Honorable Joe Driver (R) and the Honorable Elliott Naishtat (D) and together they were successful in helping to shape this legislation that is now law HB 238 74(R).

 “I was able to get legislators on both sides of the aisle to come together to do good for the people of Texas,” says Soltes.
 “23 years later, we are in even greater need of a Legislator who has the skill to unite people for a common cause.”